High Hydration Italian Bread with Fresh Flour

 • 11 g sea salt, celtic grey

-• 10 g barley malt syrup sugar, honey, or maple syrup can be used
+• 10 g barley malt syrup sugar, honey, or maple syrup can be used, or leave it out for a great bread without sugar

 • 10 g yeast (instant) I used instant, active dry can work just prove it first with some of the water